dmccreary/personal-finance/docs/glossary.md

 **Example:** Our credit module compares personal lines of credit with credit cards, explaining when each might be the more appropriate borrowing tool.

+#### Loan Interest Rates

+The percentage charged on borrowed money, determining the cost of a loan beyond the principal amount.

+**Example:** This course teaches you to compare loan interest rates using APR to understand the true cost including fees and other charges.

+#### Loan Term Length

+The duration over which a loan must be repaid, significantly impacting monthly payments and total interest costs.

+**Example:** You'll analyze in this class how loan term length affects affordability and total cost, comparing 48-month versus 72-month auto loans.

 #### Long-Term Care Insurance

 Insurance coverage that helps pay for extended care services, including nursing home care, home health care, or assisted living.